porobov/Million-Ether-Homepage-Docs/source/charity.rst

 o
 o

+.. _charities:

+**Preferred charity organizations**

+Projects addressing life and death problems are preferred (no software, art, info leaks donations, etc).
+The list of charities is maintained in this repo_ (pull requests are welcome).

 **Charity deductions**

-80% of initial sale income automatically goes to charity.
-Charity is deducted through transferFundsToAdminAndCharity_ function.
+80% of initial sale income automatically goes to charity (see transferFundsToAdminAndCharity_ function).

-Charity funds are stored in a special balance inside the contract.
+Charity funds are stored at special balance inside the contract.
 Current charity balance can be monitored the same way you :ref:`monitor your own balance. <check_bal>`

-Use this charity vault address as input for the balance function:  "**0x616c6C20796F75206e656564206973206C6f7665**" (charityVault_ variable).
+Charity vault address is:  "**0x616c6C20796F75206e656564206973206C6f7665**" (hardcoded in charityVault_ variable).

 .. note::

-    The address string is **"all you need is love"** in hex format - insures nobody has access to it.
+    Charity address string is **"all you need is love"** in hex format - insures nobody has access to it.

 **Funds distribution**

-The distribution of funds among charitable organizations is **done manually**.
+The distribution of funds among charitable organizations is **done manually** (though totally transparently).

 Owner of the contract calls adminTransferCharity_ function and specifies an amount and a receiver address.
 The amount is transferred from vault balance to receiver's balance.
 On transfer LogCharityTransfer_ event is fired and charityPayed_ public variable is incremented by the amount transferred.
 Receivers then need to withdraw their balance.